 - Self evaluation

 - Field assessment

-- Deconstruct their own personal values and beliefs as they apply to the international experience
+- Deconstruct personal values, beliefs, and motivations as they apply to the international service learning experience

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester/year of the course, consider the previous version as the applicable version.